NicHub/videowall/README.md

 // STARTUP_DEFAULTS are optional in `playlist.js`.
 // If given, they override the STARTUP_DEFAULTS defined in videowall.html. var STARTUP_DEFAULTS = {
-    BEGIN_AT: 0.01, // Time offset if you don't want to start at the beginning of the video.
+    BEGIN_AT: 0.01, // Time offset if you don’t want to start at the beginning of the video.
 Time offset is expressed as a fraction of the total time, i.e. from 0 to 1.
     NB_VIDEOS_MAX: 6 ** 2, // Can take the value 2 or any perfect square number (1, 4, 9, 16,...).
-    NB_VIDEOS: 9,
+    NB_VIDEOS: 9, // Number of videos visible on startup.
+Same constraints as NB_VIDEOS_MAX.
+    TITLE: "TOP 100", // Overridde the default title.
 };

-var PLAYLIST = ["../file_1.mp4", "../file_2.mp4"];
+var PLAYLIST = [
+    "../file_1.mp4",
+    "../file_2.mp4"
+];
 ```

 ## Usage